apache/tvm-rfcs/rfcs/0070-introducing-decl-buffer.md

 With explicit `DeclBuffer` statement in TIR, we can introduce analysis passes for buffer aliasing.
 This will help the existing TIR passes to explicitly examine whether their assumption on buffer aliasing are satisfied.

+After this RFC, in the lowered TIR, we need to use two separate statements, `T.allocate` and `T.decl_buffer` to allocate a buffer data pointer and then declare the buffer.
+In the future, we can consider providing syntax sugar to allow `T.allocate` to return a buffer.
+This would require some investigation how we should achieve TVMScript - TIR bidirectional translation.